 Ask Your Realtor the Hard Questions

-When you’re looking at different apartments, get serious about what amenities you’d like to have.
+When you’re looking at different apartments, for example, the Vista Towers Apartments Columbia SC, get serious about what amenities you’d like to have.
 Does the apartment have a dog park that you’ve been wanting for years now?
 Is this apartment location a perfect commute to your work location?
-Do they have a gym in the complex, or an additional one near the area?
+Do they have a gym in the complex or an additional one near the area?
 See which amenities and perks bring joy to you and stick your ground when touring places in your budget.
-If you’re saying “yes” more than you are “no,” add it to a “yes” pile and come back to compare your choices once your search has been complete.
+If you’re saying “yes” more than you are “no,” add it to a “yes” pile and come back to compare your choices once your search has been completed.

 Compare Your Favorites

 Now it’s time to compare your top picks.
 Sit down with your realtor, or a close friend, to estimate which apartments offer more than others don’t.
 Keep an eye out for additional costs that could rack up your overall rent expenses.
 For instance, utilities, water, wifi, and other necessities can heavily impact your living expenses.
 Once you’ve double-checked each apartment’s costs and added expenses, search each to see which pulls at your heartstrings the most.
 Once you’ve picked your final, and best, apartment, contact your realtor or apartment complex to start the application process.
 This process shouldn’t take you more than a few hours to complete, and a few hours to hear your response.

 Decorate But On a Budget